 This term covers programmes/ sessions aimed at parents/carers experiencing mental health problems.
 A course is offered by the 0-19 service (Health Visitors) aimed at mothers who suffer from low mood with a baby under 1 year.
-A monthly drop-in session is offered for parents with mental ill health and their children, delivered by the Youth Support Service and Baranrdo's.
+A monthly drop-in session is offered for parents with mental ill health and their children.
+For more details see Appendix One.

-Children's mental health
+Children's Mental Health